Listen to The Written Word

 David Louis Heller

-I feel guilty, It was my fault and I know that because I ate the black and last gum drop, she had died, and I was responsible.
+I didn’t know why I did it.
+I felt guilty, It was my fault.
+In my eight-year-old brain, I knew for sure that she had died because I ate the black and last gum drop, and that I was responsible.

-My stomach muscles drew tight as we speed down the road closer to who she used to be. her as I remembered how I succumbed to the temptation of the candy, and how I had harvested each candy, piece by piece, for over a week, until at last, I plucked my favorite black gum drop from its clear plastic branch and I remembered too how I bravely, shuddered and held back and stoically pushed away my tears or feelings.
+And I remembered again how I succumbed to the temptation of the candy, and how I had harvested each candy, piece by piece, for over a week, until at last, I plucked my favorite black gum drop from its clear plastic branch and I remembered too how I bravely shuddered, held back and stoically pushed away my tears and feelings.
 After all, I did promise her that I was strong and would take care of myself.
-Don’t worry mom, I bravely told her a few weeks ago, sitting at the head of her bed.
+Don’t worry mom, I had bravely told her a few weeks ago sitting at the head of her bed.

 And, what a day that was.